-RXVECTOR RSSI

 The allowed values for the RSSI parameter are in the range 0 to 255.
 This parameter is a measure by the PHY of the energy observed at the antenna connector used to receive the current PPDU.
 RSSI shall be measured during the reception of the PHY preamble.
 RSSI is intended to be used in a relative manner, and it shall be a monotonically increasing function of the received power.

-RXVECTOR DATARATE

 DATARATE shall represent the data rate at which the current PPDU was received.
 The allowed values of the DATARATE are 6, 9, 12, 18, 24, 36, 48, or 54 Mb/s for 20 MHz channel spacing; 3, 4.5, 6, 9, 12, 18, 24, or 27 Mb/s for 10 MHz channel spacing; and 1.5, 2.25, 3, 4.5, 6, 9, 12, or 13.5 Mb/s for 5 MHz channel spacing.

-RXVECTOR SERVICE

 The SERVICE parameter shall be null.

-PHY-RXEND.indication parameter RCPI

-RXVECTOR CH_BANDWIDTH_IN_NON_HT

 If present, the allowed values for CH_BANDWIDTH_IN_NON_HT are CBW20, CBW40, CBW80, CBW160, and CBW80+80.
 If present and valid, this parameter indicates the bandwidth of the non-HT duplicate PP-DU.
 This parameter is used by the MAC only when valid (see 10.3.2.9 (CTS and DMG CTS procedure) and 10.6.6.6 (Channel Width selection for Control frames)).

 (…)

-RXVECTOR DYN_BANDWIDTH_IN_NON_HT

 If present, the allowed values for DYN_BANDWIDTH_IN_NON_HT are Static and Dynamic.
 If present and valid, this parameter indicates whether the transmitter is capable of Static or Dynamic bandwidth operation.
 This parameter is used by the MAC only when valid (see 10.3.2.9 (CTS and DMG CTS procedure) and 10.6.6.6 (Channel Width selection for Control frames)).
 If DYN_BANDWIDTH_IN_NON_HT is present, then CH_BANDWIDTH_IN_NON_HT is also present.

 (…)

-RXVECTOR SCRAMBLER_INITIAL_VALUE(#602)

 SCRAMBLER_INITIAL_VALUE is present in an HE STA, and is the integer representation of the first 7 bits of the scrambling sequence (the first 7 bits received in the SERVICE field prior to descrambling), with the first bit of the scrambling sequence being the LSB of SCRAMBLER_INITIAL_VALUE.

 (…)